PLOTNIX provides consulting services in such areas as:

 The Enum framework

-(in reality, the whole framework is a single class) proves
+(in reality, the entire "framework" is a single class) proves

 that by providing extensive functionality that includes: